 The first idea?
 Eliminate timesheets!

 Other teams looked beyond the billable hour at how we form our teams.
-Two groups rethought our semi-permanent team structure and argued for the benefits of a more dynamic ecosystem of talent where people move more fluidly between clients and projects and even between specializations.
+Two groups rethought our semi-permanent team structure and argued for the benefits of a more dynamic ecosystem of talent.
+One where people move more fluidly between clients and projects and even between specializations.
 We definitely see the value at INK of breaking down silos – between offices, communications specializations, and accounts to share value and experience and form truly integrated programs and cooperative teams.
 (Our one big happy family “1BHF” approach.)
-But this is taking that much further and we’re interested to look at how we can continue to meld our skillsets and make them available to our clients more dynamically.
+But this is taking that much further.
+We’re interested to look at how we can continue to meld our skillsets and make them available to our clients more dynamically.

 Another interesting concept that bubbled up was eliminating the stigma of stress, anxiety, and depression in our industry.
 If change is a constant in life, and certainly our industry, and anxiety is a natural brain reaction to change and uncertainty (damn lizard brain), then how we all deal with that is a skill we should teach, and a normal part of being human.
 It’s certainly not something to hide or feel alone about.
 We all feel it in some way.
-We’ll definitely be thinking through this more within our culture at INK and looking for opportunities and resources to help all of us navigate change, and the stress and anxiety it brings, more peacefully.
+We’ll definitely be thinking through this more within our culture at INK.
+As we do this, we’ll be looking for opportunities and resources to help us navigate change, and the stress and anxiety it brings, more peacefully.

 Overall, we knew an hour-long drill or a day-long discussion wasn’t going to map out the future of the agency.
-But it was a great way of setting up some themes that we can continue to explore and discuss in our effort to make INK – and hopefully other agencies out there – a place where you can do good work with good people, and at the same time, live a great life.
+But it was a great way of setting up some themes that we can continue to explore and discuss.
+In short, our goal is to make INK – and hopefully other agencies – a place where you can do good work with good people.
+And at the same time, live a great life.

 What do you think?
 How might we, as an industry, rethink the agency model to allow for more thoughtful work and eliminate the “always on” mentality in areas where it no longer serves a purpose?